ali-chamas/Alex-ML-game/README.md

 ### Precision in Development: Harnessing the Power of Unit Testing:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
-By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.
+-At alex, we implemented unit testing to ensure our APIs function correctly and reliably, catching bugs early and improving overall code quality.

 | Unit Testing                        |
 | ------------------------------------|